linz/topo-workflows/README.md

 ### Using different versions

 For each `Workflow` and `WorkflowTemplate`, there is a parameter `version_*` that allows to specify the version of the LINZ container to use.

+## Development

+1. Run `nix-shell` in the current directory to install all non-Node.js dependencies.
+1. Run `npm install` to install Node.js dependencies.